 We’ll quickly cover some commonly raised questions pertaining to cock cages.

-Should you wear a chastity cage in the shower?
+Should you wear it in the shower?

 Silicone, stainless steel, and other durable materials for cages can handle the water just fine.
 Showering is also a great way to clean the cage, not just your body.